dk1414/Mini-Python-Piano-project/README.md

-This is a little python piano I made to practice using pyQt5
+This is a little python piano I made to practice pyQt5

 Download files into a folder and run testPianoUI2.py This should bring up the mini piano gui featuring shift octave buttons, recording buttons, and a sustain pedal button